 Impending geomagnetic storm, here are the effects

 While there may be up to four CMEs hitting Earth, there's no need to worry.
 The storm will only reach a G2 level, which is relatively mild on the five-level solar storm scale, with G5 being the strongest level.
 What are the possible effects?
-At high latitudes, a G2 geomagnetic storm can cause fluctuations in the power grid.
+At high latitudes, a G2 geomagnetic storm can cause fluctuations in the electricity grid.
 The orientation of the satellites can be affected, with an increase in resistance in low earth orbit.
-Eventually, high-frequency radio propagation can fade away.
+Eventually, high-frequency radio propagation can vanish.
 Possible and pleasant side effects: a few more aurora to film.

 A few words about CMEs